Tommy Perry: Nevada

 Perry was the special teams coordinator for Jay Norvell at Nevada from 2017 to 2019.
 In his first season at the helm of Nevada's special teams, the Wolf Pack ranked fourth in the Mountain West Conference in both kickoff return (22.1) and punt return (10.0) average.
 Daiyan Henley's 23.1 yards-per-return average on kickoffs ranked inside the top 50 nationally and was sixth in the league.

 In Perry's second year, Nevada improved its punt return game from 10.0 yards per return to 12.59 yards per return, which ranked second in the Mountain West and 24th nationally.
 A big reason for the increase in punt return success was rookie Romeo Doubs, who returned a punt against Portland State 80 yards for a touchdown on his first collegiate touch.
 Perry also worked with punter Quinton Conaway, who averaged 43.6 yards per punt, which ranked in the top five in the league and in the top 30 nationally.
 Conaway also booted a 74-yard punt in 2018, which was tied for the 12th longest punt of the season across the nation.

 In 2019, he helped the Wolf Pack to seven wins, including an upset of Purdue, and their second straight bowl game.
 Nevada punter Quinton Conaway posted an average of 43.0 yards per punt with a long of 67 and he pinned opponents inside the 20-yard line 16 times.
 Place-kicker Brandon Talton booted 21 of 25 field goals with a long of 56 and he ranked 18th nationally in field goals per game and 26th in field-goal percentage (.840).

 UTSA

 In January 2020, it was announced that Perry would join Jeff Traylor’s new staff at UTSA as the special teams coordinator for the program.

 Colorado State

-In January of 2022, it was reported the Perry would re-unite with Norvell, joining the Colorado State staff as the special teams coordinator.
+In January 2022, it was reported the Perry would re-unite with Norvell, joining the Colorado State staff as the special teams coordinator.

+South Alabama (second stint)

+On January 20, 2026, Perry was hired as the special teams coordinator for the South Alabama Jaguars.